Back to Recipes

 Ingredients

-1 teaspoon ginger, peeled and minced
+• 1 teaspoon ginger, minced

-2 tablespoons fish sauce (patis)
+• 2 tablespoon fish sauce (patis)

-1 cup water
+• 1 cup water

 1

 In a frying pan, heat 1 inch deep oil.
 Gently slide in fish and fry until both sides are light brown.
-Remove the fish from the frying pan and place in a plate with paper towel.
+Remove the fish from the frying pan and place on a plate with paper towel.
 Set aside.

 2